Alex0Blackwell/avail/README.md

   --browse, -b          Browse to all results on default browser.
 ```

-To search for only one user:
+To search for only one user on a website:
 ```
-python3 sherlock user123
+python3 avail user123 -s website
 ```

-To search for more than one user:
+To search for more than one user on a website:
 ```
-python3 sherlock user1 user2 user3
+python3 avail user1 user2 user3 -s website
 ```

 Accounts found will be stored in an individual text file with the corresponding username (e.g ```user123.txt```).